 Falafel Flatbread Sandwiches

 I guess this is where my American side kicks in.
 Sometimes, I want to eat my falafel sandwich like a sandwich.
 It's similar to making a burger or turkey sandwich but using a pita flatbread.
 I find this method the easiest to do, but that's just me.

-When making a falafel flatbread sandwich, I recommend using a small diameter pita bread that's thick.
-I layer the vegetables on the bottom, falafel on top, and spread the falafel sauce on the bread itself.
-I eat this kind of like a burger.
+When making a falafel flatbread sandwich, use a small diameter pita bread that's thick.
+Layer the vegetables on the bottom, the falafel on top, and spread the falafel sauce on the bread itself.
+Eat this kind of like a burger.

 In Lebanon, falafel sandwiches are made using thin Lebanese pita bread.
 Lebanese falafel, tarator, pickled cucumbers, tomatoes, fresh parsley, and onion are rolled into a wrap.
 Falafel (and shawarma) sandwiches are popular street food, you can buy from street vendors.
 Eat this sandwich like a burrito (or wrap).